 Teaching

-I currently offer private lessons on violin and viola in Yellow Springs, Ohio
+I currently offer private lessons on violin, viola, and cello in Springboro, Ohio

-I am primarily a Suzuki teacher with registered training in violin units 1-10, viola unit 7, as well as many supplemental courses in viola transition, supplemental repertoire, and bow development.
-I work with students of all ages and levels and specialize in young beginners, 6 and under, and violin to viola switchers.
+I am primarily a Suzuki teacher with registered training in violin units 1-10, several viola units , and cello units 1 and 2, as well as many supplemental courses in viola transition, supplemental repertoire, and bow development.
+I work with students of all ages and levels.
 Transfer students may be accepted with audition.
 I teach the method, not just the books.
 The early emphasis is on listening and parent participation, with skills built in carefully sequenced units.
 Review is an essential component allowing musical expression to develop in pieces where the technical foundation has already been carefully laid.
-There are no techniques in the advanced literature that aren’t foundationally built in the early work.
 I teach to the end from the beginning.

 In my private studio, I have worked with students from just before their third birthday to adults, taking students from the very beginning to graduating seniors past book 10 and every stage in between.

 I love Suzuki’s philosophy and his belief that all children are capable of learning – that musical ability is not inborn but can be trained in any child.
 I have attended summer institutes in Columbus, Santa Rosa, San Francisco, and Stanford.
-My teacher trainers include Cathy Lee, Allan Lieb, Roger Steig, and Elizabeth Stuen-Walker.
+My teacher trainers include Cathy Lee, Allan Lieb, Roger Steig, Elizabeth Stuen-Walker, Stephanie Hunt, and Abbey Hansen.